wazeHQ/geo_redirect/README.md

 that domain to the user's session variable).

-To skip geo-redirection completely, pass a `?skip_geo=true` argument (this would avoid saving any session value and/or HTTP redirects).
+To skip geo-redirection completely, pass a `?skip_geo=true` argument (this would avoid saving any session value and/or HTTP redirects.

 ## Installation